 Miriam Therese Winter

-Miriam Therese Winter came to Hartford Seminary to establish a department of liturgy, worship, and spirituality.
+Miriam Therese Winter came to Hartford International University (then Hartford Seminary) to establish a department of liturgy, worship, and spirituality.
 She introduced ecumenical and cross-cultural emphases in theory and in practice, then developed feminist and multifaith approaches that have culminated in a quantum perspective.

 Miriam Therese is a Medical Mission Sister.
 Her award-winning books on biblical women, feminist ritual and spirituality, and more recently, quantum spirituality, are the result of her penchant for exploring new and more authentic ways of living faith fully in a constantly evolving universe.
 Her scholarship is rooted in what she likes to call the liturgy of life.
 This is shaped by her multifaceted experiences locally and around the world, especially among those who are powerless and poor, with women who are incarcerated, and with any who are willing to help bring about a more just and peace-filled planet.